mah0x211/lua-reco/README.md

 **Returns**

 1. `ok:boolean`: true on success, or false on failure.
-2. function return values, or error string.
+2. function return values, or error string, status code and traceback.

 ## Usage